aotimme/gocsv/README.md

 Note that `--groups` and `--filenames` are mutually exclusive.

-Also note that the `stack` subcommand does not support piping from standard input.
+Specifying a file by name `-` will read a CSV from standard input.

 ### split